Generalized Kernel Two-Sample Tests: A New Test Statistic

-To better understand the behavior of $\textrm{MMD}^2_{u}$ under settings 2 and 3 in Section \ref{sec:prob:lim}, we explore more on $\alpha$ and $\beta$.
-We compare them with their expected values under the permutation null distribution, which places $1/{N\choose m}$ probability on each of the ${N\choose m}$ permutations of the sample lables $(N = m+n)$.
-With no further specification, $\pr$, $\ep$, $\var$, and $\cov$ denote the probability, the expectation, the variance, and the covaraince, repectively, under the permutation null distribution.

-Figure \ref{fig:heat} shows boxplots of $\alpha - \ep(\alpha)$ and $\beta-\ep(\beta)$ from 10,000 simulated datasets under the three settings in Section \ref{sec:prob:lim} as well as under the null hypothesis $(a=0, b=1)$.
-In setting 1, we see that both $\alpha$ and $\beta$ tend to be larger than their null expectations, which is consistent with $\textrm{MMD}^2_{u}$ being large.
-In setting 2, $\alpha$ still tends to be larger than its null expectation, while $\beta$ tends to be smaller than its null expectation, which could cause the effect of $\alpha$ and $\beta$ in $\textrm{MMD}^2_{u}$ to offset.
-This phenomenon gets severer in setting 3.
-The reason this happens lies in the curse of dimensionality: The volume of a $d$-dimensional space increases exponentially in $d$.
-Then, many observations from the distribution with a larger variance can be spasely separated and they tend to be closer to the observations from the distribution with a smaller variance, which could lead to one of $\alpha$ or $\beta$ smaller than its expectation under the null, depending on which sample has a larger variance.
+Figure \ref{fig:heat} presents boxplots of $\alpha - \ep(\alpha)$ and $\beta-\ep(\beta)$ from 10,000 simulated datasets under the three settings in Section \ref{sec:prob:lim}, as well as under the null hypothesis $(a=0, b=1)$.
+In Setting 1, we see that both $\alpha$ and $\beta$ tend to be larger than their null expectations, which is consistent with $\textrm{MMD}^2_{u}$ being large.
+In Setting 2, $\alpha$ still tends to be larger than its null expectation, while $\beta$ tends to be smaller than its null expectation, which could cause the effect of $\alpha$ and $\beta$ in $\textrm{MMD}^2_{u}$ to offset each other.
+This phenomenon gets severer in Setting 3.
+The reason this happens lies in the curse of dimensionality, where the volume of a $d$-dimensional space experiences exponential growth with increasing $d$.
+Consequently, observations from a distribution with larger variance can become widely dispersed and tend to find themselves closer to observations from the distribution with smaller variance.
+This can lead to either $\alpha$ or $\beta$ being smaller than its null expectation, depending on which sample has larger variance.